picfight/pfcd/docs/README.md

 ### 1. About

-pfcd is a full node PicFight implementation written in [Go](http://golang.org), and is licensed under the [copyfree](http://www.copyfree.org) ISC License.
+pfcd is a full node Picfight implementation written in [Go](http://golang.org), and is licensed under the [copyfree](http://www.copyfree.org) ISC License.

 This software is currently under active development.
 It is extremely stable and